nika-akin/Social-Media-and-Text-Mining-Workshop-2022/README.md

 # Course description
 The open source software package `R` is free of charge and offers standard data analysis procedures as well as a comprehensive repertoire of highly specialized processes and procedures, even for complex applications.
 After providing an introduction to the basic concepts and functionalities of `R`, we will go through a prototypical data analysis workflow in the course: import, wrangling, exploration, (basic) analysis, reporting.

-# Prerequisites
-- prior experience with quantitative data analysis, basic statistics, and regression
-- experience with using other statistical packages (e.g., *SPSS* or *Stata*) is helpful, but not a requirement

 # Learning objectives
 By the end of the course participants should be: